Rental Rules at Orihuela Costa – 2026

 • The cadastral certificate or full cadastral reference.

-• The floor plans of the property or a measured layout.
+• The floor plans or a layout with measurements.

-• An habitability report if required by the municipality.
+• A habitability report if required by the Ayuntamiento.

-• A digital certificate if you submit the application yourself online.
+• A digital certificate if you submit the application online yourself.

-Price: approx. €550 (depending on missing documents or case complexity).
+Fee: approximately €550 (depending on missing documents or the complexity of the file).

-Since 2025, every property rented short-term — tourist or seasonal — must have a National Registration Number (NRA).
+From 2025, every property offered for short-term rental — tourist or seasonal — must have a National Registration Number (NRA).
 There are now two types of NRA:

-• Tourist NRA → for stays of 10 nights or fewer (with tourist licence).
+• Tourist NRA → for stays of 9 nights or fewer — up to 10 days (with tourist licence).

-• Seasonal NRA → for stays longer than 10 consecutive nights.
+• Seasonal NRA → for stays of 10 nights or more — a minimum of 11 consecutive days.

-📢 6.
-Obligation to display the NRA and the tourist licence
+📢 5.
+Obligation to display the NRA and tourist licence

-In the Valencian Community, displaying the required legal information is mandatory for any short-term rental property, whether it is a tourist rental or a seasonal rental.
+In the Valencian Community, the display of legal information is strictly mandatory for any property offered for short-term rental, whether it is a tourist or seasonal rental.

 The NRA number must be clearly visible: